vlang/vsl/examples/ml_linreg02/README.md

 # Example - ml_linreg02 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for performing an advanced linear regression.

 ## Instructions